-Institutional investment in student-led activity, including guaranteed funding for cultural, artistic, and recreational initiatives, support for underrepresented societies and student groups, and a minimum of £150 of the fees paid by students allocated to SUs from institutional budgets to support it.
+Institutional investment in student-led activity, including guaranteed funding for cultural, artistic, and recreational initiatives, support for underrepresented societies and student groups, and a minimum of £100 of the fees paid by students allocated to SUs from institutional budgets.

 Sustained community engagement infrastructure, delivered through professional community organisers (not just admin staff), dedicated collaboration spaces, and reinvestment of Al-driven efficiencies into more meaningful student involvement.